 zsh 5.8.1 (x86_64-ubuntu-linux-gnu)

-The first time you start Zsh without a ~/.zshrc file, it launches a configuration wizard.
-If you already ran through the wizard or if a .zshrc file exists, Zsh skips directly to the shell prompt.
+The first time you start Zsh without a ~/.zshrc file, it opens an interactive configuration wizard.
+If you already have ~/.zshrc, Zsh skips the wizard and starts the shell prompt directly.

 Start Zsh manually to trigger the wizard: